alperencantez/firefly/README.md

 ## Route: `/`
 - Entrypoint of the app.
 An informative page for anonymous/unauthorized users.
 - Authenticated users cannot reach this view.

+## Route: `/auth/login`
+- User login is handled here.
+- Protected route.
+Redirect to `/timeline` if user is already authenticated